Social Security Tax: Get to Know it Inside and Out Before Writing That Paycheck

 What is Social Security tax?

 Social Security is a mandatory payroll tax paid by employers and employees.
 Employers and employees in the United States must pay the tax.
-This means that not only do employers need to withhold Social Security taxes from employee wages, but they also need to pay social security match, which equals the employee tax, and deposit both portions to the Social Security Administration.
+This means that employers need to withhold Social Security taxes from employee wages and pay Social Security match, which equals the employee tax.

 Social Security is one of the two Federal Insurance Contributions Act (FICA) taxes.
 The other is Medicare tax.